 - What is the estimated duration of the procedure?

 - Has damage occurred to the surrounding teeth?

 - What is the likelihood of nerve damage?

 - Will you need other dental treatments at a later date?

 - What’s the normal turnaround time for healing and returning to normal activity?

 While your dentist or oral surgeon might not have complete answers to all of these questions, they’ll be prepared for them.
 Wisdom tooth extraction is a fairly standard procedure, so even if they don’t have exact answers, they can still offer guidance.

 Wisdom tooth extraction rarely requires an overnight stay; most procedures are treated as an outpatient procedure, meaning you go home that same day.
 The office staff performing the extraction will inform you about what you should do before and after the surgery and can answer any other questions about the procedure.

 Before the day of the procedure, make arrangements for someone to drive you to and from the surgery.
-Know how early you should get to the office and know any dietary restrictions you may need to follow the night before (i.e., will you need to fast?
+Know how early you should get to the practice and know any dietary restrictions you may need to follow the night before (i.e. will you need to fast?
 If so, when and for how long?).
 If you have any prescription or over-the-counter (OTC) medications, check to see if they are okay to take before the surgery.

 Having the answers to all these questions will ensure both a smooth surgery and recovery.